Mathematics and Statistics BSc (Hons)

 QS Stars University Ratings

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023Why you should study this course
+QS Best Student Cities Index 2025

-- You’ll have access to our computing facilities, which enable you to gain experience using mathematical software packages, like R, python, and MATLAB®4.
+• You’ll have access to our computing facilities, which enable you to gain experience using mathematical software packages like R, python, and MATLAB®4.

-- You will be encouraged and supported to adopt an international perspective with opportunities to conduct Collaborative Online International Learning (COIL) activities with students from around the world, participate in field trips overseas or spend a year studying abroad in Europe, America or Australia2.
+• You will be encouraged and supported to adopt an international perspective with opportunities to conduct Collaborative Online International Learning (COIL) activities with students from around the world, participate in field trips overseas or spend a year studying abroad in Europe, America or Australia2.

 Accreditation and professional recognition